-If you decide to put a toddler seat in an outside seating position, make sure the toddler seat is held securely by the locking mechanism of the lap/shoulder belt (see page 25).

-If you are using a toddler seat in the front passenger's seat, move the passenger's seat as far back as possible before installing the child seat.
+We recommend that you secure your child's toddler seat in the passenger's seat with the car's lap/shoulder belt.
+Make sure the toddler seat is held securely by the locking mechanism of the lap/shoulder belt (see page 22).
+Move the passenger's seat, as far back as possible before installing the child seat.
 If the passenger's bag inflates, it could seriously hurt a toddler who is not in the proper position or properly restrained.